DataDog/dd-agent/README.markdown

     dogstreams: /var/log/web.log:parsers:parse_web

+or
+    dogstreams: /var/log/web.log:/home/dog/parsers.py:parse_web

 The `parsers:parse_web` portion indicates that the custom Python function lives in a package called `parsers` in the agent's `PYTHONPATH`, and the parsers package has a function named `parse_web`.
 The agent's `PYTHONPATH` is set in the agent startup script, `/etc/init.d/datadog- agent` for agent versions < 2.0, and in the supervisor config for agent version >= 2.0.

+As an alternative you must use an absolute path to a parser python file in case it does not reside in the `PYTHONPATH`.

 `parsers.py` might look like this: